 At least one author of each accepted paper is required to register for, and present the work at the conference.

 The full paper review process is double-blind.
 Authors are required to take all reasonable steps to preserve the anonymity of their submission.
 The submission must not include author information and must not include citations or discussion of related work that would make the authorship apparent.
+However, it is acceptable to refer to companies or organizations that provided datasets, hosted experiments or deployed solutions if there is no implication that the authors are currently affiliated with these organizations.
 While authors can upload to institutional or other preprint repositories such as arXiv.org before reviewing is complete, we generally discourage this since it places anonymity at risk.
 If the paper is already on arXiv, please change the title and abstract so that it is not immediately obvious they are the same.
 Do not upload the paper to a preprint site after submission to SIGIR—wait until a review decision to avoid reviewers seeing the paper in daily digests or other places.
 Breaking anonymity puts the submission at risk of being desk rejected.

 Authors should carefully go through ACM’s authorship policy before submitting a paper.
 Please ensure that all authors are clearly identified in EasyChair before the submission deadline.
 To support the identification of reviewers with conflicts of interest, the full author list must be specified at submission time.
 No changes to authorship will be permitted for the camera-ready submission under any circumstance or after submissions close.
 So please, make sure you have them listed correctly when submissions close.